Academic Support Services

 The Office of Student Support Services provides an open environment where students can find support for any academic or personal challenges to help ensure they can make the most of their college experience.
 Working in collaboration with a counselor, students identify barriers and develop functional strategies to help them access the resources they need to pursue their personal, educational and professional development.
 Student Support Services offers:

-• Short-term counseling and support groups (as needed)
+• Short-term non-clinical counseling and support groups (as needed)

 • Referrals to on-campus resources (faculty, tutoring, student life, accessibility office, food pantry, Title IX and more)